bioconda/bioconda-recipes/docs/source/linting.rst

-For example, if the linter reports a ``uses_setuptools`` issue for ``recipes/mypackage``, but you are certain the package really needs setuptools, you can add ``[lint skip uses_setuptools for recipes/mypackage]`` to the commit message and this linting test will be skipped on Travis-CI.
+For example, if the linter reports a ``uses_setuptools`` issue for ``recipes/mypackage``, but you are certain the package really needs setuptools, you can add ``[lint skip uses_setuptools for recipes/mypackage]`` to the commit message and this linting test will be skipped on CircleCI.
 Multiple tests can be skipped by adding additional special text.
 For example, ``[lint skip uses_setuptools for recipes/pkg1] [lint skip in_other_channels for recipes/pkg2/0.3.5]``.
 Note in the latter case that the second recipe has